neemakot/Fact-Checking-Survey/README.md

 Fact checking is the process of establishing the veracity of claims i.e., to distinguish between false stories (e.g., misattributions, rumours, hoaxes) and facts.

-Over the past few years the use of machine learning methods for fact-checking and fake news detection has become a popular topic of study.
-Indeed, several exciting breakthroughs have occured in automated fact checking thanks in large part due to new datasets (e.g., [FEVER](https://fever.ai/)) and advances in deep learning for NLP.
+Over the past few years the use of deep learning methods for fact checking and fake news detection have become a popular.
+Indeed, several exciting breakthroughs have occured in automated fact checking thanks in large part due to new datasets (e.g., [FEVER](https://fever.ai/)) and advances in machine learning for NLP.
 However there are still some limitations in this research area, the one we focus on in this work in our work is __explanations__ for automated fact checking.

 The pipeline commonly employed for automated fact-checking consists of four parts (subtasks).
 We propose that post-hoc explanations are an important and necessary extension of this pipeline.